JFeez/taxes-for-tutors/README.md

   * *issuing stock* - should you want to issue stock, incorporating will let you do that.
 You might have to form a board and file quarterly meetings and other paperwork, though.
-  * *choice of jurisdiction* - maybe legally existing in Delware instead of California has some advantage.
+  * *choice of jurisdiction* - maybe legally existing in Delaware instead of California has some advantage.
 IDK, check with a real lawyer.
-  * *registration fees* - In the state of california, this is around $800 dollars - if you aren't clearing that amount, it isn't worth the effort.
+  * *registration fees* - In the state of California, this is around $800 dollars - if you aren't clearing that amount, it isn't worth the effort.

 For me, those benefits haven't been strong enough to incorporate at this time.